 According to the maker, this inclusion in our games similar to Guitar Hero roster offers support for guitar controllers and generic joysticks.
 There is even a song editor for crafting your own tunes.
 What’s more, you can also import Guitar Hero I and II songs to jam on platforms such as Linux, Windows, FreeBSD and Mac OS X.

 7 – AudioSurf:

 AudioSurf lets you ride your music.
-It’s noted to be a music-adapting puzzle racer which allows you to zoom across the waves of your own melodies.
-The track you opt for will determine the speed, shape and mood employed for each ride.
+It’s noted to be a music-adapting puzzle racer that allows you to zoom across the waves of your own melodies.
+The track you opt for will determine the speed, shape, and mood employed for each ride.

 Points are earned with you gather together blocks drenched in the same hue.
 You can go head to head with other speedsters across the internet.
 You will also be able to opt for your desired strategy from 14 available characters.
 It’s priced at just under $10 and can be acquired from Steam.